Incompatible measurements in quantum information science: Acknowledgements

 We would like to thank Alastair Abbott, Konstantin Beyer, Nicolas Brunner, Costantino Budroni, Tom Bullock, Paul Busch, Sébastien Designolle, Teiko Heinosaari, Benjamin D.M.
 Jones, Jukka Kiukas, Matthias Kleinmann, Pekka Lahti, Fabiano Lever, Kimmo Luoma, Nikolai Miklin, Takayuki Miyadera, Tobias Moroder, H. Chau Nguyen, Micha{\l} Oszmaniec, Marco Piani, Martin Pl\'avala, Jussi Schultz, Michal Sedl\'{a}k, Jiangwei Shang, Paul Skrzypczyk, Walter T. Strunz, Ivan \v{S}upi\'c, Armin Tavakoli, Giuseppe Vitagliano, Reinhard F. Werner, Zhen-Peng Xu, Kari Ylinen, Xiao-Dong Yu, and Mario Ziman for collaborations and discussions on the topic.
 We are also thankful for the useful comments given by Sébastien Designolle, Huan-Yu Ku, Peter Morgan, Martin Pl\'avala, Marco Túlio Quintino, and three anonymous referees on an earlier version of the manuscript.

 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ), the DAAD, the Austrian Science Fund (FWF) P 32273-N27 and the Swiss National Science Foundation (NCCR SwissMAP and Ambizione PZ00P2-202179).
-Additionally, E.H. is funded by the National Research Foundation, Prime Minister's Office, Singapore and the Ministry of Education, Singapore under the Research Centres of Excellence programme.
+This research is supported by the National Research Foundation, Singapore and A*STAR under its CQT bridging grant.